-We have established in previous articles some of the factors involved in alcoholism and drug addiction, an overview of the chronic disease model of addiction, and a need for significant change to maintain sobriety and recovery.
+We have established in previous articles some of the factors involved in alcoholism and drug addiction.
+This includes an overview of the chronic disease model of addiction, and a need for significant change to maintain sobriety.
 This session will introduce one of the cutting-edge concepts used in the field of addiction care – Medication Assisted Treatment or MAT.

-Using medication approaches to help prevent relapse on alcohol, help stabilize the brain, and to treat underlying pathology is nothing new.
-Dating back to the “Keeley Cure for Alcoholism,” which was offered between 1879 and 1965, clinicians wanted to use pharmacotherapy to treat this disease.
+Using medication approaches to help prevent relapse on alcohol, help stabilize the brain, and to treat underlying pathology isn’t new.
+Offered between 1879 and 1965, the “Keeley Cure for Alcoholism” used pharmacotherapy to treat this disease.
 Of note, the Keeley method for treating alcoholism was not successful.
-Keeley clinics involved hotel arrangements in which the alcoholic would drink excessively during the daily program and then take a cocktail of mild toxins to cause vomiting through the night.
-This pattern of receiving the desired substance and then connecting it to painful memories was thought to break the connection between alcohol and pleasure (i.e. Stanley Kubrick’s A Clockwork Orange).
+Keeley clinics involved hotel arrangements in which the alcoholic would drink excessively during the daily program.
+They would then take a cocktail of mild toxins to cause vomiting through the night.
+Receiving the desired substance, then connecting painful memories was thought to break the connection between alcohol and pleasure (i.e. Stanley Kubrick’s A Clockwork Orange).
 Although it was ineffective and did not produce long-lasting results, MAT was introduced as an option for therapy.

 One of the core problems with the Keeley method was that it implied that alcoholism was ‘curable.’
-There are even current treatment programs available in the United States which promote cures for addiction, and these programs are highly desirable by clients.
+There are current treatment programs available in the United States which promote cures for addiction, and these programs are highly desirable by clients.
 Who wouldn’t want to be outright cured of a chronic health problem?
-A second problem of the Keeley method was the creation of an artificial environment which was not relatable to a person’s real life.
-Finally, for some alcoholics, the disease is strong enough that even treatments with harsh consequence do not carry enough weight to lead to lasting change.
+A second problem of the Keeley method was the creation of an artificial environment.
+It was not relatable to a person’s real life.
+Finally, for some alcoholics, the disease is strong enough that even treatments with harsh consequences do not carry enough weight.
+None lead to lasting change.
 The person will actually trudge through the pain of the addiction to keep it going.
 That’s how strong the compulsion to drink really is for severe alcoholics.

 Today there are three FDA approved medications for the treatment of alcoholism and multiple medications which are classified as ‘off-label.’
 This category does not mean that they are ineffective, rather that they were somewhat ‘repurposed’ for the treatment of alcoholism.
-The necessary steps for FDA approval were never taken (this is typically financially driven: the off-label medications for alcoholism were all generic meds before they achieved good data for alcoholism treatment).
+Never taken were the necessary steps for FDA approval.
+This is typically financially driven.
+Off-label medications for alcoholism were all generic meds before they achieved good data for alcoholism treatment.

 The three FDA approved medications include: